manthano/vagrantpress/README.md

 1. Clone the project.
 (There’s only master branch.)
 2. Run the command `vagrant up` from the directory
-3. Open your browser to http://localhost:8080
+3. Open your browser to 10.231.31.31 (or whatever you set that to point to in your hosts file)

 ## Working with the environment

 To log in to the local Wordpress installation:

-`http://localhost:8080/wp-admin/` the username is `admin`, the password is `vagrant`.
+`http://10.231.31.31/core/wp-admin/` the username is `admin`, the password is `vagrant`.

 You can access phpMyAdmin:

-`http://localhost:8080/phpmyadmin/` with username `wordpress`, password `wordpress`.
+`http://10.231.31.31/phpmyadmin/` with username `wordpress`, password `wordpress`.

 ## A Few Details